What is Blood Pressure?

 Typically, blood pressure is measured in millimetres of mercury (mm Hg) and has two statistics:

-Blood pressure ranges/readings are taken as 120/80 and read as - 120 over 80.
-The first number is known as the systolic pressure and the next number is called the diastolic pressure.
-Blood pressure ranges accepted by doctors worldwide are as follows:
+Blood pressure readings are taken as 120/80 and read as - 120 over 80.
+The acceptable blood pressure ranges are as follows:

 Normal: Less than 120/80